How to Adopt From South Africa

 Marital Status

-Couples married at least 1 year are welcome to adopt from South Africa.
+Married couples must be married at least one year.
 If there is a history of divorce, the current marriage must be at least 2 years.
-Each spouse may have up to 2 divorces.
+Each spouse may have no more than two divorces which will be reviewed on a case-by-case basis.

 Children in Family